Paying off your mortgage – reasons for and against voluntary repayment

 In sum: Mortgage repayment has both benefits and drawbacks

 It is not possible to give a general recommendation on voluntary repayment.
 You need to consider each factor individually.
-Will I save more if I have to pay less interest, or is this outweighed by the tax benefit?
-Can I obtain a higher return with the capital than I would save in interest?
+What is my financial situation?
+Will I save more if I have to pay less interest, or is this outweighed by the tax benefit due to potential deductions?
+Can I obtain a higher return with the money than I would save on interest payments?
 Do I need free capital, or can I afford to repay my mortgage?